PHYB: Understanding Its Role in Plant Growth, Adaptation, and Development

 Thermotolerance

-Plants face challenges when exposed to temperatures beyond their comfort range, affecting growth and survival.
-To adapt, plants have evolved term adaptive mechanisms to cope with heat shock.
-Recent studies suggest a connection between light signaling and heat responses, with phyB playing a significant role in heat acclimation.
-Light priming, a pre-exposure to light, enhances thermotolerance, as phyB activates the expression of a gene that counters reactive oxygen species (ROS) accumulation at high temperatures.
+Plants face challenges when exposed to extreme temperatures, affecting growth and survival.
+To adapt, plants have evolved thermal adaptive mechanisms.
+Recent studies suggest a connection between light signaling and heat responses, with PHYB playing a significant role in heat acclimation.
+Light priming, a pre-exposure to light, enhances thermotolerance, as PHYB activates the expression of genes that counteract reactive oxygen species (ROS) accumulation at high temperatures.

 Cold Tolerance